This policy has been written for the benefit of therapy clients of Aurora Mind and Body Ltd.

-I maintain a clinical and personal presence on Twitter.
-I occasionally send links that may be of interest to my followers and occasionally engage in public conversations on these topics.
-I would advise against following my personal Twitter stream as I would prefer that our relationship remains ‘in the consultation room’.
-As a result, I will not knowingly follow any current or former clients on Twitter.
-You may, however, follow my Aurora Mind and Body Twitter stream if you wish.
+We maintain a clinical and personal presence on Twitter.
+We occasionally send links that may be of interest to our followers and engage in public conversations about these topics.
+We advise our therapy clients against following our personal Twitter streams as it’s easier for relationships to remain ‘in the consultation room’ this way.
+We also will not knowingly follow any current or former therapy clients on Twitter.
+You may, however, follow our Aurora Mind and Body Twitter stream if you wish.

-I maintain a personal Facebook account and a professional LinkedIn account.
-I aim to keep my personal Facebook account as private as possible and it would not be appropriate for me to be Facebook ‘friends’ with former or current clients.
-You can, however, follow my Aurora Mind and Body Facebook page where I maintain a clinical presence, sharing related links and stories that may be useful to current or prospective clients.
-As per the above, I have also decided that it would not be appropriate to add current or former clients as connections on my personal LinkedIn accounts.
+We maintain personal Facebook and LinkedIn accounts.
+We aim to keep our personal Facebook accounts as private as possible and it would not be appropriate to be Facebook ‘friends’ with former or current therapy clients.
+You can, however, follow our Aurora Mind and Body Facebook page where we maintain a clinical presence, sharing related links and stories that may be useful to current or prospective therapy clients.
+We have also decided that it would not be appropriate to add current or former clients as connections on our personal LinkedIn accounts.

 Interacting with your therapist

-Social networking and other online activities are increasingly becoming a part of our daily lives and as a result you may wish to share your stories and experiences with me in between sessions or after our therapeutic relationship has ended.
-Should you wish to do this, you are welcome to contact me via email or via the Aurora Mind and Body Facebook page but please note I will not generally reply to messages in between therapeutic sessions unless this has been agreed with you beforehand.
+Social networking and other online activities are increasingly becoming a part of our daily lives and as a result you may wish to share your stories and experiences with your therapist in between sessions or after your therapeutic relationship has ended.
+Should you wish to do this, you are welcome to contact us via email or via the Aurora Mind and Body Facebook page but please note that we will not generally reply to messages in between therapeutic sessions unless this has been agreed with you beforehand.

 Reviews and testimonials